docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                     - The ingress controller will route public connections to the internal alternative ports for DMS (`*-proxy` variants).
                     - Internal cluster connections will instead use the original ports configured for the DMS container directly (_which are private to the cluster network_).

                 In this example we'll create a copy of the original service ports with PROXY protocol enabled, and increment the port number assigned by `10000`.

-You could run each of these commands within an active DMS instance, but it would be more convenient to persist the modification via our `user-patches.sh` feature:
+                Create a `user-patches.sh` file to apply these config changes during container startup:

                 ```bash
                 #!/bin/bash